Selwonk

 —Early Talent Team Lead, Consumer Goods

 • “When you propose attending a conference, you’re always asked what you’ll bring back and implement.
-The 𝗟𝗮𝗯 feels just as valuable, if not more, because you leave with clear direction, a practical plan you can apply immediately, and a community of other early career leaders working through the same challenges.
+The Lab feels just as valuable, if not more, because you leave with clear direction, a practical plan you can apply immediately, and a community of other early talent leaders working through the same challenges.
 Especially if you’re the only one leading early talent in your organization, having that space to connect and build alongside others is incredibly impactful.”

 —Early Careers & Outreach Manager, Manufacturing